 He turned on the radio as he washed up with a water basin.
 The scar on his face glared at him as he looked in the cracked mirror he had procured.
 “It’s not my fault,” he said to his reflection, noting how he guilty he looked to himself.

-The radio chattered in the background as he tried to work on a chemical idea he’d had before being struck by the lightning bolt.
+Later, the radio still chattered in the background as he tried to work on a chemical idea he’d had before being struck by the lightning bolt.
 What drew his attention was the notification that Patrick Ito had been arrested.
 He put his experiment aside as he listened to the broadcast.

 Pat had been taken in a raid and was to be processed and held for a trial in the morning.
 Richard knew that meant his brother would be shot in the afternoon.
 The Occupation were swift in judgment, especially of saboteurs.
 A firing-squad execution broadcast on the television would be their style.